syth3/Web-Server-Application-Security-Audit-Code/Assignments/Assignment #1 - Building an HTTP Client/README.txt

 Note:
  - In Windows, you may need to substitute "python3" for "python" in the terminal command
- - Please include both the http and www portion of the url
+ - Please include the http portion of the url